 My kids always request Hasselback potatoes.
-They're so fun to eat.
+They’re so fun to eat.
 The potato slices create a lot of surface area for ketchup and other dipping sauces, and the ridges make it easy to grab a little bit of potato with each bite.
-I came up with the idea of slicing a potato not just crosswise, but lengthwise to create an elegant twist on a classic Hasselbacks.
+I came up with the idea of slicing a potato not just crosswise, but lengthwise to create an elegant twist on a classic Hasselback’s.

-Why Blooming Baked Potatoes are a Winner?
+Why These Blooming Potatoes Work

 How to Make a Blooming Potato in the Air Fryer